liteapi-travel/java-sdk/README.md

 # Guest and loyalty

-To handle guest and loyalty operations you can utilize the GuestAndLoyaltyApi as follows:
+To handle guest and loyalty operations, you need to create an instance of the GuestAndLoyaltyApi as follows:

 ```java
     import travel.liteapi.client.api.GuestAndLoyaltyApi;